Computing nonlinearity ratios using second order black hole perturbation theory: Nonlinearity ratio for

 Here, $r_{m1}$ is the value of $r$ corresponding to the tortoise coordinate $x_{m1}$.
 Next,

 Here, we have $\beta-\alpha<0$.
 Let us now apply the method of steepest descent about the maximum of the resultant Gaussian, which is at

 This gives us

-We have the Laplace transform of the source term for $l=4$ mode, computed in \cite{Nakano_2007}, and we have set $M=1$:
+We have the Laplace transform of the source term for $l=4$ mode, computed in \cite{Nakano_2007}:

-Using this source term in the expression for nonlinearity gives us the nonlinearity for the perturbations
+Using this source term in the expression for nonlinearity gives us the nonlinearity for the perturbations,

-and including the extra factor $s^2_0$ in the numerator following from \eqref{h factor} gives us the value of nonlinearity for gravitational strain as
+and including the extra factor $s^2_0$ in the numerator following from \eqref{conversion} gives us the value of nonlinearity for gravitational strain as

 This matches perfectly, numerical values obtained by \cite{Cheung_2023},\cite{Bucciotti_2024},\cite{Redondo_Yuste_2024}.
-We see that the linear $(2, \pm2)$ mode amplitude does not get renormalized since the nonlinear contributions from $c_W$ and $c_{0NL}$ are at the lowest QNM frequency of the $l=4$ potential, whereas the parent linear mode has QNM frequency corresponding to the $l=2$ potential.
+We see that the linear $(2, \pm2)$ mode amplitude does not get renormalized, since the nonlinear contributions from $c_W$ and $c_{0NL}$ are at the lowest QNM frequency of the $l=4$ potential, whereas the parent linear mode has QNM frequency corresponding to the $l=2$ potential.
 However, the amplitude of the $l=2$ mode could get renormalized from other channels that are also excited by the merger.
 This is not expected to be very significant, hence we neglect it.
 As we see, there is still a good match to numerical values of the nonlinearity ratio.
-Finally, we also plot the phase of the integrands in the integrals $I_1$ and $I_2$ in Figure \ref{l=4_contour_I1} and Figure \ref{l=4_contour_I2}.
+Finally, we also plot the phase of the integrands in the integrals $I_1$ and $I_2$, which are the blue and green curves in Figure \ref{phaseplot}.
 We see that in a neighborhood of $x=0$, the phase does not vary much.
-Thus the method of steepest descent is a reliable approximation.
+Thus, the method of steepest descent is a reliable approximation.

-Recently, \cite{Khera_2023} have found evidence of a QQNM at the horizon by studying simulations of head-on collisions of non-spinning black holes.
+Recently, the authors of \cite{Khera_2023} have found evidence of a QQNM at the horizon by studying simulations of head-on collisions of non-spinning black holes.
 They have also computed nonlinearity ratios.
 Their nonlinearity ratios are for $m=0$, whereas we have $m \neq 0$.
 Motivated by their result, we can calculate the nonlinearity ratio near the horizon.
 We have checked that the method of steepest descent is applicable.

 This gives the nonlinearity ratio for the perturbations as